KevinDepedri/Novel-Class-Discovery/README.md

 Inside each folder it is possible to find the original readme file of that specific architecture, which explains its design and how to run the base code.

 All the weights of the trained model resulting from performed experiments can be found [here](https://drive.google.com/drive/u/1/folders/1H0lRtJJ7G6jjA_u0GSGxPQtZjSBDQSHm)

 ****
 # Experiments performed on AutoNovel

 ## Experiment 1 (Loss terms ablation study)

+Useful to understand the impact of different loss terms on the performance of the model.

 1. Open ``Autonovel.py`` file

-2. Search for the 5 different loss terms and comment one of these to make sure that total loss term does not rely on this term
+2. Comment any of the loss term to ignore it during training

-3. Run the ``autonovel-step`` without that loss term using the pre-trained weights of the ``supervised_learning-step``
+3. Run ``autonovel-step`` using the pre-trained weights of the ``supervised_learning-step``
-4. Repeat the procedure 5 times to see the impact of each loss term on the model

 ## Experiment 2 (Change Topk)

+Useful to understand the impact of different ``topk`` values on the performance of the model.

 1. Open ``scripts/auto_novel_IL_cifar10.sh``

-2. Change the ``topk`` parameters and train the model with the topk that you want
+2. Change ``topk`` parameter to the desired value

-3. Repeat this procedure multiple times to see the impact of different ``topk`` values
+3. Train the model

 ## Experiment 3 (Remove SSL)

+Useful to understand the impact of the self-supervised learning step on the performance of the model.

-1. Open ``supervised_learning.py`` file.
+1. Open ``supervised_learning.py`` file

 2. Comment lines 301-310